mallocator/goStaticEnv/README.md

 - `${VARNAME:=default}`: Replaced with the value of `VARNAME` if set, otherwise replaced with `default`.

 **Validation:**
 At startup, goStaticEnv will scan your static files and report an error if any required environment variables (without a default) are missing.
+You can use the `--allow-missing-env` flag to start the server with warnings instead of exiting when environment variables are missing.

 ## Features